 Environmental cleanliness is being conscious about dust free, garbage free areas around you.
 You need to teach them their role in keeping the society clean and also imbibe that fact that it is their responsibility to educate others on taking up this habit seriously.

 However, Cleanliness is not the responsibility of one person only; it is, in fact, the responsibility of each and every individual living in the home, the society, the community and the country.
-We all should be careful in properly disposing off the waste in dustbins, so as to prevent spreading of infections in home & surroundings.
+We all should be careful in properly disposing off the waste in dustbins, so as to prevent spreading of infections in homes & surroundings.

 As adults, we have all seen product ads on the roadside, our television sets and nowadays on the digital space.
-Some of these ads that sell a hygienic product, emphasize on maintaining a good hygiene by simple things like washing our hands more often and caring for the environment by not littering.
+Some of these ads that sell hygienic products emphasize on maintaining good hygiene by simple things like washing our hands more often and caring for the environment by not littering.
 These are basic but important things.
 Now all these are product ads and companies are trying to market their products obviously.
 But an important issue gets highlighted in such commercials by casting children and sometimes parents.
 Children learn from these little things as they can relate to the visuals.
 And as the ad strikes some of the parents, they too learn a lesson in cleanliness.

 But, these ads are just a gentle reminders when we stop paying attention towards our hygiene.
 When bringing up a child, parents need to pay more attention to their own habits and those that their children inculcate as they grow up.
 This takes effort.
 By teaching right, being patient as a parent and making yourself an example to follow you can surely bring out change.